SELF SUPPORTED Trail Options

 Create your own self-supported adventure!

-Protect your brain, wear a helmet!
-Also... your ride should include basic tools, cell phone, plenty of water, snacks and other necessities you may need while out on the trail.
-While the Mountain Bike Patrol will be around to assist with mechanical failures and medical issues, all riders should be prepared to support themselves while out in the wilderness!
+Below are some resources to help you decide what your day will look like.
+Every ride should include basic tools, cell phone, plenty of water, snacks and other necessities you may need while out on the trail.
+While the Mountain Bike Patrol will be around to assist with mechanical failures and medical issues, all riders should be prepared to support themselves while out in the wilderness.Your registration packet will include a handy booklet with trail maps and trail network links.

 Milford Mountain Bike Trail - Your closest option to all the festival action!
 The trail is approximately 6 miles in length and intersects with the paved Milford Trail multiple times.
 Tight and twisty, this intermediate level singletrack loop will test your technical prowess and add some surprises to kick up the fun factor.
 Take it at slower speeds to make it more beginner friendly.
 Located just west of downtown, between Commerce and GM Roads.